 The Baffler’s own Kickstarter campaign took place last spring, attracted 308 backers and $20,761.
 We raised our funding goal.
-For details, check out the print version of the below essay in the new issue.
+For details, check out the graphic at the bottom of this essay.

 At least twice a week I get an email asking for support for a new project via Kickstarter.
 More often than not I pledge money, wanting to act in solidarity with friends and acquaintances with giant ideas but small bank accounts.
 And Kickstarter, once a promising platform for artists and other cultural producers to raise money, has become the go-to tool for fundraising by writers, artists, designers, political activists, and even popular musicians and award-winning filmmakers.
 As more friends use it, and as I cough up more and more money with every visit to the website, it seems a good time to try to crack it open to see how it works—and who it really works for.

 The basics are easy to understand.
 You have a project that requires financial help to realize.
 You choose an amount you want to raise, make a short video advertising the future project, and then post it on Kickstarter.com as a “campaign.”
 In order to entice people into supporting this campaign—or, in the site’s parlance, to become “backers”—you offer “rewards”: goods and services people will receive if they pledge money.
 Generally, the more money a backer pledges, the more valuable the reward.
 If you reach your fundraising goal within a fixed time period, between one and sixty days, then the money is yours.
 If you fail to raise the full amount, you don’t get any of the money; you just get sad.